AMA Prepares for COVID-19 Vaccine with Coding Updates

 “An effective national immunization program is key to bringing the coronavirus pandemic to an end,” AMA President Susan R. Bailey, MD, said in a statement.2 “Correlating each coronavirus vaccine with its own unique CPT code provides analytical advantages to help track, allocate, and optimize resources as an immunization program ramps up in the United States.”

-Although the FDA has not approved an EUA for a COVID-19 vaccine yet, there is a feeling that momentum is building toward a breakthrough.
-For its part, the federal government has created Operation Warp Speed to provide funding for vaccine research and speed the process.3 Although the political pressure from the Trump White House is intense, large manufacturers are trying not to rush the process.
+Momentum is building toward a vaccine breakthrough, with the possibility multiple candidates could receive approval.
+For its part, the federal government has created Operation Warp Speed to provide funding for vaccine research and speed the process.3 Although the political pressure from the Trump White House is intense, large manufacturers are trying not to rush the research.
 Executives from nine companies have publicly committed to thorough testing to ensure proper safety.4

-For more Relias Media coverage of the COVID-19 pandemic, please click here.

 REFERENCES